 Valneva to Present on its Single-Shot Chikungunya Vaccine Candidate at Leading Scientific Conferences

-/EIN News/ -- Saint-Herblain (France), October 10, 2022 – Valneva SE (Nasdaq: VALN; Euronext Paris: VLA), a specialty vaccine company, announces today it will present on its single-shot chikungunya vaccine candidate at several leading scientific conferences during the fourth quarter of 2022.
+Saint-Herblain (France), October 10, 2022 – Valneva SE VALNVLA, a specialty vaccine company, announces today it will present on its single-shot chikungunya vaccine candidate at several leading scientific conferences during the fourth quarter of 2022.

 At the World Vaccine Congress Europe in Barcelona, Valneva will present "One step closer to a chikungunya vaccine: update on Valneva's live-attenuated vaccine candidate," on October 13, 2022 at 2:45pm CEST.
 The Company will also have a display in the exhibit area at booth #46 for the duration of the Congress, from October 11 through 14, 2022.